-SASB Disclosure Code ACCOUNTING METRIC Fiscal 2020 Fiscal 2021 Fiscal 2022 Unit IF-RE-140a.1 Water withdrawal data coverage as a percentage of total floor area 100.0 100.0 100.0 Percentage (%) of total floor area Water withdrawal data coverage as a percentage of floor area in regions with High or Extremely High Baseline Water Stress, by property subsector 0.0 0.0 Percentage (%) of total floor area Note: At this time, there are no properties locat stress. ed in regions wi ith high or extre mely high base line water
+SASB Disclosure Code ACCOUNTING METRIC Fiscal 2020 Fiscal 2021 Fiscal 2022 Fiscal 2023 Unit IF-RE-140a.1 Water withdrawal data coverage as a percentage of total floor area 100.0 100.0 100.0 100.0 Percentage (%) of total floor area Water withdrawal data coverage as a percentage of floor area in regions with High or Extremely High Baseline Water Stress, by property subsector 0.0 0.0 0.0 Percentage (%) of total floor area Note: At this time, there are no properties located in regions with high or extremely high baseline water stress.
+IF-RE-140a.2 Total water withdrawn by portfolio area with data coverage 80,550 84,854 82,117 96,128 m3

-SASB Disclosure Code ACCOUNTING METRIC Fiscal 2020 Fiscal 2021 Fiscal 2022 Unit IF-RE-140a.2 Total water withdrawn by portfolio area with data coverage 80,550 84,854 82,117 m3 Percentage in regions with High or Extremely High Baseline Water Stress, by property subsector 0.0 0.0 - % Note: None of the properties are located in regions with High or Extremely High Baseline Water Stress in Aqueduct IF-RE-140a.3 Like-for-like percentage change in water withdrawn for portfolio area, by property subsector -4.5 -2.34 -2.4 % data coverage 66.3 59.7 44.8 Percentage (%) of total floor area IF-RE-140a.4 Description of water management risks and discussion of strategies and practices to mitigate those risks
+SASB Disclosure Code ACCOUNTING METRIC Fiscal 2020 Fiscal 2021 Fiscal 2022 Fiscal 2023 Unit Percentage in regions with High or Extremely High Baseline Water Stress, by property subsector 0.0 0.0 0.0 % Note: None of the properties are located in regions with H igh or Extreme ely High Baseli ne Water Stres s in Aqueduct IF-RE-140a.3 Like-for-like percentage change in water withdrawn for portfolio area, by property subsector -4.5 -2.34 -2.4 10.4 % data coverage 66.3 59.7 44.8 82.7 Percentage (%) of total floor area IF-RE-140a.4 In our Sustainability Policy, we have set the following: "3.
+Contribution to water resource conservation and resource circulation: MEL will strive to make effective use of limited resources by improving the efficiency of water use in our managed properties and promoting the 3Rs of waste (reduce, reuse, recycle)."
+In line with the materiality "promotion of resource conservation" identified based on this policy, we have set a goal of "not increasing water usage intensity by fiscal year 2030 (based on fiscal year 2017)" and are promoting the following measures.
+Installation of automatic water meters, water-saving toilets, and sound-improving devices Introduction of smart irrigation equipment Conducting technical evaluation of the water-saving potential of buildings